 Objection 2: Proving ROI is too difficult

 Marketers are often challenged to quantify every effort.
-From events, to social, to inbound marketing, it’s often difficult to express how each strategy will lead to revenue generation.
+From events, to social, to inbound marketing, it can be difficult to show how each strategy will lead to revenue generation.

 One example of a company that has embraced events is ThoughtSpot, and AI and analytics company.
-With the assistance of Banzai, ThoughtSpot was able to drive more than 400 registrants to their events, generating over $1M in pipeline—just from their event program!
+With the assistance of Reach, ThoughtSpot was able to drive more than 400 registrants to their events, generating over $1M in pipeline—just from their event marketing program!

-So, while marketers still struggle to gain leadership approval, the ROI is there when events are put-on well.
+So, while marketers still struggle to gain leadership approval, the ROI is there when events are done effectively.
 This is aided by remembering the first objection and understanding what’s important to the business.